refaktor/rye-website/content/meet_rye/data/structures.md

 ## An NPC dialogue

-We could define dialogue options for a specific NPC in an imaginary RPG game for example like this:
+We could define a dialogue tree with desired probabilities for a specific NPC in an imaginary RPG game for example like this:

 ```clojure
 {